A Guiding Principle of the National Response Framework is That: Flexibility and Collaboration are Key to Effective Disaster Response

 -

-Communication and Information Sharing: Effective communication is paramount during a disaster.
+Communication and Information Sharing: Effective communication is key during a disaster.
 A flexible approach allows for the seamless flow of information between different agencies, organizations, and individuals involved in the response, regardless of pre-established hierarchies or communication protocols.
 Flexibility here translates to adaptability in communication channels and methods.

 -